mickeytheretriever/weatherAPIminiproject/README.md

 - **all_weather_data (List of DataFrames):** An empty list initialized to store individual pandas DataFrames.
 Each DataFrame will contain the weather data for a single city during the forecast period.
 These are later concatenated into a single DataFrame.

- -**weather_data (pandas DataFrame):** This is the main DataFrame that consolidates all the fetched daily weather data for all cities after concatenating the DataFrames from all_weather_data.
+ - **weather_data (pandas DataFrame):** This is the main DataFrame that consolidates all the fetched daily weather data for all cities after concatenating the DataFrames from all_weather_data.

 - **get_weather_description(code) (Function):** A user-defined function that takes a Weather Code (an integer) as input and returns a human-readable string description of the weather condition (e.g., "Clear sky", "Moderate rain").